How to Find a Great Tattoo Artist

 Word of Mouth and Online Reviews

 The first thing we advise you to do is to ask around.
 Speak to any friends or family members who have been inked.
-Or ask them to ask their friends and family too.

 Work Portfolio & Images

 Ask to see some of an artist’s previous work.
 There are a few key things to look for when going through an artist’s portfolio or looking at images of their work.

 Check for smooth, solid lines that look as though they have been made in a single stroke.
 See how good their freehand tattooing is.

 Look at the color and shading of their work and check for smooth, consistent colors.
 A tattoo artist with better skills or more experience should be able to demonstrate proper color gradients.
 If they can’t blend colors well, their skill level might also be lacking in other areas.

 Finally, think about how you feel when looking through an artist’s work.
 Does looking at their previous work excite you about your future tattoo?
 Would you be happy to have a tattoo from their portfolio on your body permanently?

 If you feel inspired and excited by their work, you will feel more comfortable having them tattoo you.
 The more confident you are in their ability, the better your experience with them will be.

 Multiple awards are up for grabs yearly for tattoo artists across various countries.
 Look for an artist that has won an award or two.
 This will reflect their skill level and popularity, as most awards require votes from the public (previous clients).

 Award-winning and popular artists are more likely to be booked up and very busy.
 If you hope to have an award-winning artist ink you, be proactive.
 Try to book in advance and be prepared to wait (the wait is almost always worth it).